AzizSwyt/coding-challenges/Junior Software Engineer - Fullstack/README.md

 ## Technologies to use

-- NodeJs / VueJs / Typescript
+- NodeJs / VueJs / Typescript / ( Remix Preffered )
 - Database - Your choice

 ## Evaluation criteria 🚨